What is a banker bet?

 A banker bet is your preferred selection, the one you are most confident with and the one you think is most likely to win.

 Banker bets are slightly different to your standard betting slips as we’ll look at below.
-However, you need at least three selections in your bet slip in order to place a banker bet.
+However, you need at least three selections in your bet slip to place a banker bet.

 As with most things, it’s easier to explain how banker bets work by showing you an example.

 In the following example, I’m using bet365 to place my banker bet.